A glass of whiskey beside scattered pills on a rustic wooden table

 You’re probably seeing them everywhere: advertisements and commercials for probiotics — the “miracle” supplement for improving digestion and enhancing our overall health.
 You’ll find whole sections dedicated to probiotic supplements in pharmacies, grocery stores, or any other health and wellness center.

-Probiotics are made up of good bacteria that play a vital role in helping us digest food, fend off disease, and even create vitamins.
+Before we look at whether it’s ok to take probiotics with alcohol, we need to understand what probiotics are.
+Simply put, probiotics are beneficial living microorganisms, including bacteria and yeasts, that naturally reside in our body.
+They play a vital role in helping us digest food, fend off disease, and even create vitamins.
 Trillions of them reside in our digestive tract, otherwise referred to as our “microbiome.”

 While we can get some probiotics from certain foods, probiotic supplements can help restore the delicate balance of gut bacteria that we need to feel well and stay healthy.
 In fact, more and more research shows that probiotics play an instrumental role in helping maintain a healthy gut.